 My Indian friend told me he showed a doctor my Epi-pen and he was very impressed.
 He even took pictures of it and asked where I got it.
 My friend told him that I had it shipped from Australia, and it had arrived literally right on time.
 I’m currently without one now, but have another two on their way from Australia.

 When this had happened two months ago, I was reprimanded by a doctor for taking an Epi-pen injection without first getting permission from a healthcare professional.
 This just goes to show how little knowledge and understanding there is of allergies within India.
-The fact that one doctor thinks an Epi-pen should never have been used, and another doctor who understands that it is lifesaving medication, but that it is not something available in India.
+The fact that one doctor thinks an Epi-pen should never have been used, and another doctor understands that it is a lifesaving medication.
+But unfortunately, it is not something available in India.

-I have decided that it's time for me to leave India, this being one of the main reasons.
-I have defied death more than luck should allow; I know this can't continue.
-Steffi urged me to go somewhere that was more understanding of allergies so that I don't accidentally end up killing myself.
+I’ve now decided that it’s time for me to leave India, this being one of the main reasons.
+I have defied death more than luck should allow; and I know this can’t continue.
+Steffi urged me to go somewhere that was more understanding of allergies so that I don’t accidentally end up killing myself.

-I actually took the time to look up travelling with a peanut allergy.
-I saw a blog from one family who had a small child with a peanut allergy, and they noted India as one of the safe countries and that they rarely came across peanuts.
+One day I actually took the time to look up travelling with a peanut allergy.
+I saw a blog from one family who had a small child with a peanut allergy.
+And to my surprise they noted India as one of the safe countries and that they rarely came across peanuts.
 I told my Indian friends this, wondering if I had just constantly gotten unlucky or if they were wrong.
 They laughed and said that peanuts are used frequently, which I had found to be true from my experience.

-The cinnamon roll was entirely my fault, I wouldn't have expected peanuts in something like that.
-This is likely because I grew up in Australia and it wouldn't happen there, and thinking that it was a western food, naturally it wouldn't be in the cinnamon rolls in India either.
-This time, my friend was told it was paprika sauce the last time she ordered, and didn't think to ask when she ordered it a second time.
+The cinnamon roll was entirely my fault, I wouldn’t have expected peanuts in something like that.
+This is likely because I grew up in Australia and it wouldn’t happen there.
+Thinking that it was a western food, naturally it wouldn’t be in the cinnamon rolls in India either.
+This time, my friend was told it was paprika sauce the last time she ordered.
+And shedidn’t think to ask when she ordered it a second time.